longlongjump/longlongjump.github.io/_posts/2019-01-17-alamofire.md

 tags: [Alamofire, swift, Networking, UrlSession, ios, swipe, Xcode]
 ---

-Alamofire 5.0 beta was released on December but there are still not much examples of new features.
+Alamofire 5.0 beta was released on December but there are still not many examples of new features.

-So I decided to investigate all updates myself and check how they align with my exsiting code.
+So I decided to investigate all updates myself and check how they align with my existing code.

 ## ParameterEncoder with support of Encodable params